evilsh3ll/nordvpn-openvpn-importing-scripts/README.md

-# nordvpn-ovpn-importing-tool
+# nordvpn-ovpn-importing-scripts

 ### Description

 `download-configs.sh`:
-- downloads all .ovpn configurations in a folder (`OVPN_PATH` variable)
+- downloads all .ovpn configurations in a folder (`OVPN_PATH` variable) and keeps TCP configs only
+- remove old configurations from the folder

 ![import](https://i.postimg.cc/LHtnL4H6/import.png)

+---

 `import-configs.sh` :
 - import all .ovpn configurations from a folder (`OVPN_PATH` variable) to networkmanger